 There are two hawthorns in the Park, quite near each other in the southwest triangle and the west triangle.
 There are over 200 species in the hawthorn genus, so the Wikipedia entry here describes the genus.
 If anyone can nail down the exact species, please email me.
+Five Washington hawthorns were planted in April of 2020 along the 19th Street sidewalk adjoining the Park.
+This variety does have thorns.

 Thornless hawthorn in the southwest triangle, looking east, in July.